-(l) Trails and roads.
+(1) Trails and roads.

-(1) Trails are open to non-motorized, multiple use activities unless posted closed.
-Use of any trail, road or path posted as closed by the Department of Environmental Protection is prohibited.

-(2) Use of Connecticut Blue-Blazed Trails and the National Park Service Appalachian Trail crossing state property shall be limited to hiking except where Department of Environmental Protection blazed trails supporting other uses coincide.

-(3) Public roadways in state parks and forests are open to registered motor vehicles as defined in 14-1 of the Connecticut General Statutes and other non-motorized multiple uses unless posted closed.

-(4) Service, logging and other roads closed to public use by motor vehicles are open to non-motorized multiple use activities unless posted closed.
+- (1) Trails are open to non-motorized, multiple use activities unless posted closed.
+Use of any trail, road or path posted as closed by the Department of Energy and Environmental Protection is prohibited. - (2) Use of Connecticut Blue-Blazed Trails and the National Park Service Appalachian Trail crossing state property shall be limited to hiking except where Department of Energy and Environmental Protection blazed trails supporting other uses coincide. - (3) Public roadways in state parks and forests are open to motor vehicles with a registration, as such terms are defined in Section 14-1 of the Connecticut General Statutes and other non-motorized multiple uses unless posted closed. - (4) Service, logging and other roads closed to public use by motor vehicles are open to non-motorized multiple use activities unless posted closed.